Kunstkamera: History

-As part of Peter the Great's establishment of St Petersburg as the new Russian capital, he established an imperial cabinet of curiosities - or kunstkammer - dedicated to preserving "natural and human curiosities and rarities" in the manner of some of the other European courts since the 16th century.
-Such cabinets allowed rulers and the elite to acquire a fuller knowledge of the world and to demonstrate their control over it.
-Peter's personal collection was first exhibited to the public at the Summer Palace in 1714, which is used by the present museum as its founding date.
-Peter's main interest was in natural things (naturalia) rather than manmade ones (artificialia).
-A major component of the original collection was a large assortment of human and animal fetuses with various birth defects, many of which Peter had acquired in 1697 from Frederick Ruysch and Levinus Vincent.
+A major component of the original collection was a large assortment of human and animal fetuses with various birth defects, many of which Peter had acquired in 1697 from Ruysch and Vincent.
 Peter encouraged research into deformities, particularly in order to debunk superstitious fear of monsters.
 In particular, he issued a ukase ordering malformed stillborn infants to be sent from anywhere in Russia to the imperial collection.
 He subsequently had them put on show in the Kunstkamera as examples of accidents of nature.